tsankuanglee/cuber/README.md

 You can use mouse, finger swipe, or keyboard to rotate any slice of the cube.
 See the shortcuts on the upper-right corner of the screen.

 Beginners may find on-screen key prmopts helpful.
-Press capital 'P' to show that.
+Press capital <kbd>P</kbd> to show that.

 ## What is this?